ddur/Warp-iMagick/README.md

 * Unlike most of other WordPress Image Optimization Plugins, this plugin is __NOT__ just connector to external Image Optimization Service.
 Image Optimization is performed by your WordPress site server, free and at the "expense" of your hosting provider.
 No external image optimization service/signup required.
 No limits in number or megabytes of optimized images.
 Plugin uses only PHP extension software installed on your server: PHP-imagick and PHP-GD.

-* Unlike many other WordPress Image Optimization Plugins, this plugin allows you to regenerate images to high-compression/low-quality and back to higher quality images.
+* Unlike many other WordPress Image Optimization Plugins, this plugin allows you to regenerate images to high-compression/low-quality and back to high-quality/low-compression images.
 You can't overcompress or unrecoverably degrade images quality by regenerating thumbnails again and again.
 Uploaded original image quality is always preserved.

 * Due to flexible configuration and compression quality, Warp iMagick Plugin is endorsed and recommended by fotografic site owners.